noahgibbs/rails_ruby_bench/README.md

 ## Definitive Benchmark Numbers and AWS

-The definitive version of the benchmark uses an AWS (TBD) instance and an AMI.

-(To be written: how to create the AMI and get definitive numbers for the chosen 8-vCPU AWS instance.)

-For canonical benchmark numbers, use a t2.2xlarge instance.
-This has 8 vCPUs as discussed in the design documentation, and doesn't have an excessive amount of memory or I/O priority.
-It's a realistic hosting choice at roughly $270/month if running continuously.
+The definitive version of the benchmark uses an AWS t2.2xlarge instance and an AMI.
+This has 8 vCPUs (4 virtual cores) as discussed in the design documentation, and doesn't have an excessive amount of memory or I/O priority.
+It's a realistic hosting choice at roughly
+$270/month if running continuously.
 Your benchmark should run in well under an hour and cost about $0.40 (40 cents) in USD.

-See also packer/README.md for details of how to build an AMI manually.
+To create your own AMI, see packer/README.md in this Git repo.

+(TODO: add a reference to how to get the canonical pre-built AMIs for this benchmark.)

 ## Decisions and Intent